raganwald-deprecated/rewrite_rails/doc/block_anaphora.md

 Block Anaphora
 ===

-When writing a block that takes just one parameter, you can use either `it` or `its` as a parameter without actually declaring the parameter using `{ |it| ... }`.
+The [RewriteRails](http://github.com/raganwald/rewrite_rails/tree/master) plugin supports Block Anaphora: When writing a block that takes just one parameter, you can use either `it` or `its` as a parameter without actually declaring the parameter using `{ |it| ... }`.
 This is a win whenever the purpose of the block and the parameter is obvious, for example:

     Person.all(...).map { its.first_name }